David-Araripe/qligfepv2-BenchmarkExperiments/README.md

 # QligFEPv2 Benchmarking Experiments

 This repository contains the benchmarking experiments for **QligFEPv2**, an iteration on the development of the QligFEP software for relative binding free energy (RBFE) calculations.
-QligFEP is a Python-based tool that automates the setup, execution, and analysis of free energy perturbation (FEP) calculations using the [Q simulation package](https://github.com/qusers/Q6).
+QligFEP is a Python-based tool that automates the setup, execution, and analysis of free energy perturbation (FEP) calculations using the Q molecular dynamics engine.

+The current work is currently available as a _preprint_ on ChemRxiv:
-**Original QligFEP publication:** Jespers, W., Esguerra, M., Åqvist, J., Gutiérrez-de-Terán, H., QligFEP: an automated workflow for small molecule free energy calculations in Q. *J Cheminform* **11**, 26 (2019). https://doi.org/10.1186/s13321-019-0348-5
+> Alencar Araripe D, Díaz Holguín A, Poso A, van Westen GJP, Åqvist J, Gutiérrez-de-Terán H, et al. QligFEP-2: an automated workflow for small molecule free energy calculations in Q. ChemRxiv.
+2025; [doi:10.26434/chemrxiv-2025-x3r3z](https://doi.org/10.26434/chemrxiv-2025-x3r3z)

-> 📄 *Manuscript describing this work is coming soon.*
+## Installation

+To reproduce the benchmarking results, we recommend users to setup an enviroment following the instructions in the [QligFEPv2 repository](https://github.com/qusers/Q).
+Additional dependencies for analysis and visualization are listed below under [Interactive Dashboard](#interactive-dashboard).

 ## Overview